queryluke/masseffect-5e-data/data/rules/choose-equipment.md

 variability, whereas short-lived races (salarians and vorcha) have a high variability.

 Your Strength score limits the amount of gear you can carry and armor you can wear.
-Try not to purchase equipment with a total weight exceeding your Strength score times 2. <nuxt-link to="/phb/rules/using-ability-scores#strength">Using Ability Scores</nuxt-link>
-has more information on carrying capacity.
+Try not to purchase equipment with a total weight exceeding your Strength score times 2.
+[Using Ability Scores](/manual/using-ability-scores#strength) has more information on carrying capacity.

 ### Armor Class